vbaliga/vbaliga.github.io/_posts/2019-08-30-PCA-and-inferring-ancestral-states.md

 As a reminder, traits 1 and 2 in the first row of plots had the smallest original variance (simulated under `sig2 = 0.01`).
 In each successive row, sigma^2 increases: `sig2 = 0.1` and `sig2 = 1`, respectively.

 Please note that in these visualizations, the orientation of the relationship between variables doesn’t matter, but rather it’s the strength of the covariance we’re interested in.
-This is because the direction of the first prinicpal component is arbitrary which can have a cascading effect on other PCs.
-It just so happens that in this example, the directions of all PC axes were similar to those of the original data, but YMMV.
+This is because the direction of the first prinicpal component is arbitrary, which can have a cascading effect on other PCs.
+It just so happens that in this example the directions of all PC axes were similar to those of the original data, but YMMV.

-In any case, it’s easy to see that ancestral states derived from scores on vanilla PC axes are faulty, whereas those from pPCA axes look just fine.
+In any case, it’s easy to see that ancestral states derived from scores on vanilla PC axes are bogus, whereas those from pPCA axes look just fine.

 ## Rotate the ancestral states too\!

-Of course, it may be more reasonable to perform ancestral character estimation on the raw data and then rotate these ancestral values according to the PCA (and then throw them in the visualization). `gm.prcomp()` and the related function `plotGMphylomorphospace()` both from `geomorph` take these steps.
+Of course, it sounds more reasonable to perform ancestral character estimation on the raw data and then rotate these ancestral values according to the PCA (and then throw them in the visualization). `gm.prcomp()` and the related function `plotGMphylomorphospace()` both from `geomorph` take these steps.
 Let’s try it out:

 ``` r
 GM_states <- plotGMPhyloMorphoSpace(tree_data$phy,tree_data$data)